 The reduced power can prevent the vehicle from shifting and can stop you from accelerating.
 In extreme cases, the PCM will restrict fuel to the engine, leaving you with a car that won’t run.

 Some people refer to this system as the fail-safe mode.
 However, it’s also known as the limp mode because the warning gives you time to drive home without causing further damage to the engine or transmission.
+This warning message is very common in Chevy vehicles instead of the normal limp home mode.

 Causes of Reduced Engine Power Warning